ltguillaume/party-soundboard/README.md

 #### Included
 - Soundboard web system (can be used as stand-alone system)
-- Admin mode to remove uploaded soundbites:
+- Admin mode to prevent new uploads, remove uploaded soundbites and set the link to the party playlist for the landing page:
 	- Safari/iOS: scroll down to the "Manage sounds" button
 	- Otherwise: right-click (long-press) the title bar
 - The soundboard includes a remote playback client mode to receive playback commands from other users